Gluten-Free Black Walnut Cookies

 The black walnut has almost the same profile as an English walnut, however, the difference lies within the taste.
 When eating a black walnut, you may wonder if the walnuts have gone bad due to their scent and taste.
 But when black walnuts are incorporated into recipes like Grandma's Black Walnut Cookies they instantaneously become delicious.

-Mix in 1 cup black walnuts and Nature's Eats Raisins, if desired.
-Divide the dough in half, then shape each half into a 15" roll.
+- Mix in 1 cup black walnuts and Nature's Eats Raisins, if desired.
+Divide the dough in half, then shape each half into a 15 inch roll.

-Unwrap dough and cut into ¼” slices.
-Place the slices 2” apart on greased baking sheets.
-Bake at 300 degrees for 12-15 minutes or until lightly brown.
+- Unwrap dough and cut into ¼ inch slices.
+Place the slices 2 inches apart on greased baking sheets.
+Bake at 300°F for 12-15 minutes or until lightly brown.
 Remove to wire cooling racks.